What Are the Main Parts of Your Heating Air Conditioning Unit?

 Condenser

-Do not shade the condenser.
-This can impede air flow and make the compressor work harder to cool your home.
-This can lead to increased energy costs as well as a possible loss of refrigerant.
+It is also essential to ensure that the condenser is not shaded.
+This can decrease air flow, forcing the compressor to work harder to cool your home.
+This can lead to higher energy bills as well as a loss of refrigerant.

-Regular maintenance of your HVAC system can help ensure that the condenser is operating properly.
-Regularly having a professional technician check the major components of your HVAC system can assist in avoiding major problems.
-A professional service team can keep your system in good working order by regularly checking the refrigerant level.
-By following these steps, you can help to extend the lifespan of your cooling and heating system and lower your energy bills.
+Regular maintenance will ensure that your HVAC system is operating properly.
+Having a professional service technician look over every major component of your system on a regular basis can aid in preventing major issues from arising.
+A professional service team can also keep your system in good working order by regularly checking the refrigerant level.
+By following these simple steps, you can help to extend the lifespan of your cooling and heating system as well as reduce your energy costs.

 Compressor